jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 sentence.

 ```
  Where are you?
-(Not where are you at ?)
+(Not where are you at?)
  Both students performed well on the test.
-(Not both of the students )
+(Not both of the students)
  Mary jumped off the diving board.
-(Not off of the diving board )
+(Not off of the diving board)
 ```
 Many writers overuse the preposition “of.”
 Grammar Girl writes, “Of is a preposition, and although it‟s not an inherently evil word, overusing it can make your writing sound